dmeditor/dmeditor/README.md

 # dmeditor
 dmeditor is a block-styled visual editor.
 Data is saved to json format.

+*Progress: It's still under development and we will soon have alpha version!*

 ### Highlights
 - Block based
 - Real WYSIWYG(What you see is what you get)